We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

-Once you’ve managed to stop staring at the beautifully sleek model, you will also find a QuickFit26 black wristband with stainless steel attachments, an extra-long strap (to go around thick wetsuits or drysuits), a charging/data cable, and the documentation including a quick start guide.
+Once you’ve managed to stop staring at the beautifully sleek model, you will also find a QuickFit26 black band with stainless steel attachments, an extra-long strap (to go around thick wetsuits or drysuits), a charging/data cable, and the documentation including a quick start guide.

 There are numerous other Garmin accessories you can purchase, including travel cases, integrator pods, heart rate monitors, and a huge array of straps.
 Check out our unboxing video now to see for yourself!

 Truthfully, the Garmin Descent MK2 doesn’t have much competition that’s even in the same league.
 But, here are a few that offer similar capabilities.

 First up is the predecessor, the Garmin Descent Mk1.
 It is undeniable that the Mk1 is a fantastic dive watch.

 It forged new ground in the dive computer industry by creating a dive-computer-cum-smartwatch-cum-fitness-tracker.
 Its sheer functionality sets it apart from all competition.

 When comparing the Mk1 and Mk2, there are a few key upgrades.
 Garmin takes customer feedback very seriously and it is evident that they have listened to the divers’ questions, qualms, and improvements on the Mk1.